httpwg/http-extensions/draft-ietf-httpbis-binary-message.md

 {: #ex-chunked title="Chunked Encoding Example"}

 {{ex-bink-chunked}} shows this message using the known-length encoding.
-Note that the transfer-encoding header field is removed.
+Note that the Transfer-Encoding header field is removed.

 ~~~ hex-dump
 0140c800 1d546869 7320636f 6e74656e  .@...This conten